yomex96/NetworkAware-AgentPy/README.md

 success_rate = np.array(success_counts) / len(links)
 Visualization of metrics is included in the demo notebook.

-🔹 Citing this Work
+## 🔹 Citing this Work
 If you use this project in your research, please cite as:

-less
-Copy code
 Onawole, A.R., (2025).
 NetworkAware-AgentPy: A Python framework for network-aware multi-agent autonomous systems.
-GitHub Repository, https://github.com/<your-username>/NetworkAware-AgentPy
+GitHub Repository, https://github.com/yomex96/NetworkAware-AgentPy

-🔹 Demo Notebook Structure
+##🔹 Demo Notebook Structure
 notebooks/demo_simulation.ipynb includes:

 Introduction & Objective